pfedick/DeckerGame/README.md

 library, which is available on many platforms.
 So in theory it should be possible to compile it on any platform with a c++ compiler and the SDL library available.
 See belwo on [how to compile](#How-to-compile).

+## Can you make a release for iOS, Android, Debian, Ubuntu, Fedora,...
+Sorry, but in this moment, that goes above my knowledge and I don't have the time either.

+But, hey!
+It's open source!
+If you have the knowledge and time, please feel free to make a port and send me a pull request.

 ## In which language is the game written?